katcipis/katcipis.github.io/_posts/2017-04-21-hack-go-types.md

 no sense at all (a interface{} has no methods).

-The interface{} is just a way to transport runtime type information + data on a generic way through your code and it seems to be the more promissing way to hack types.
+The interface{} is just a way to transport runtime type information + data on a generic way through your code and it seems to be the more promising way to hack types.

 The **type** is: